 This is the number one problem for new worm wranglers.
-Remember that too much of a good thing, is still too much.
-“Less is more” when choosing menu items for your squirms.
+Remember that too much of a good thing is still too much.
+Think “less is more” when choosing menu items for your worms.

-Too much moisture is also a leading problem, especially for composters using plastic bins indoors, which often lack sufficient drainage.
-To correct this, there are a number of options. * Add bedding (this will dry a bin) * Increased air (poke more holes above) * Drainage (poke more holes below) * Aeration (turn and mix pile)
+Too much moisture is also a common problem, especially for composters using plastic bins indoors, as they often lack sufficient drainage.
+To correct this, there are a number of options for you to try.

 The Key Elements of Composting

-However you decide to start vermicomposting, whether using bins, tubs, or the Garden Tower 2, remember these basics.
+However you decide to start vermicomposting, whether by using bins, tubs, or the Garden Tower® 2 vertical planting system, remember these basics.

-Other than temperature, feeding, and moisture, bedding is the number one area of importance.
-Ninety-nine percent of questions about different issues are solved by looking at the bedding-to-food ratio.
+Ninety-nine percent of questions regarding various issues are solved by looking at the bedding-to-food ratio.
 Build your pile with one part grass clippings, salad or kitchen leftovers, or other green matter.
 Add to this two to three parts dried leaves, grasses, cardboard, or other brown matter to get the right mix.

 What’s on the Menu?

 Worms do not actually eat the vegetables.
 Worms subsist on the aerobic bacteria that break down the food in the compost bin.
 Food can be broken or cut up into 1” chunks.
-Smaller pieces are better, since they increase surface area which benefits the bacteria by encouraging good growth.
+Smaller pieces are better, since they increase surface area and thereby encourage good growth.
 Blending or chopping it to mush is not recommended, since it prevents air circulation.
 Overfeeding pulp has been known to attract fruit flies.
 It can also become compact and contribute to anaerobic conditions.
 Bedding eventually becomes food.
-Avoid adding more food if you see a lot of unprocessed food.
+Avoid adding more food if you see a lot of unprocessed food in the bin.
 Allow your worms time to work through the food they have before giving them more.

 Types of Foods